Frequently Asked Questions

 A: Internship I Student teaching is a full fourteen weeks.

-- Elementary Education majors work in schools two days per week all day (Mondays and Tuesdays);
+- Elementary Education and Exceptional Education majors work in schools two days per week all day (Mondays and Tuesdays).

-- Early Childhood, Physical Education and Secondary majors work in schools two days per week all day (normally Tuesdays and Thursdays);
+- Secondary majors work in schools two days per week all day (normally Tuesdays and Thursdays).

 Internship II is a full fourteen weeks.
 Students are in school Monday through Friday for the entire school day.
 Once you have been assigned to a school, check school schedules and calendars.